Where to Go Kayaking & Stand up Paddle Boarding in Newcastle, Lake Macquarie & Hunter

 Info & Safety

 Wondering what age you can start kids on a stand-up paddleboard?
-We asked Lake Mac Kayak & Bike Hire for their opinion.
+We asked some local kayaking experts for their opinion.
 They said it varies because every kid is so different!
 But they reckon that kids aged 3+ can be on a SUP with direct supervision (a parent on the back of the board) or about age 7 on their own, but with a parent next to them on a SUP.

 Please note that the locations listed in this article are provided as a guide only.
 Please seek maritime conditions on NSW Maritime before heading out.